gsig123/thesis_hate_speech_detection/README.md

 - `tfidf_from_bow.py`: Transform a BOW representation to a `tf-idf` representation.
 - `sentiment_score_english.py`: Get a sentiment score for a sentence. -1 is negative, 0 is neutral, +1 is positive.
 - `w2v_embeddings.py`: Create a W2V Model based on the input corpus.
 Returns embeddings for the input corpus.
+- `w2i.py`: Takes in a list of sentences and returns a list of lists of integers, where each integer represent a word.
+The default behaviour is to pad the sequence so all sequences have the same length once outputted.

 ## Classifiers